molssi-seamm/molssi-seamm.github.io/_sources/html/users/index.rst.txt

 What is SEAMM?
 --------------
-SEAMM is a user-friendly environment for computational molecular and materials science, using plug-ins to provide a wide range of building, simulation and analysis tools.
+SEAMM is a user-friendly environment for computational molecular and materials science, using :term:`plug-ins<plug-in>` to provide a wide range of building, simulation and analysis tools.
 SEAMM handles the entire range of atomic, molecular, crystalline, amorphous, and fluid systems that are described at the level of atoms and electrons.
 SEAMM provides three important capabilities:

 * :ref:`productivity`: The computational tools are wrapped with plug-ins that adapt them to SEAMM and provide graphical interfaces (GUIs) that help